Robotic

 Robotic SEAM

-In the hybrid manufacturing cell Yizumi SpaceA
+In the hybrid production cell Yizumi SpaceA

 Hybrid additive manufacturing cell SpaceA

-Additive manufacturing for industrial applications in the vehicle
+Additive manufacturing for industrial applications in vehicles